LLP Tax Transparency: The Core Principle for Solicitors

 Cash Flow Management

-Because tax is due on profit share, not drawings, you must set aside cash for your tax bill.
-A common rule of thumb is to save 30-40% of your drawings in a separate account.
-If your firm retains profits for working capital, you still need to fund the tax on those retained profits from your own resources.
+Because tax is due on your profit share, not your drawings, you have to set cash aside for the bill.
+A common rule of thumb is to reserve 30% to 40% of drawings in a separate account.
+If the firm retains profit for working capital, remember that you are still taxed on the retained slice, so it has to be funded from your own resources or from a planned distribution.

 Review Your Partnership Agreement

-Your partnership agreement should clearly define profit-sharing ratios, capital contributions, and the treatment of retained profits.
-If the agreement is ambiguous, HMRC may challenge the allocation of profits, leading to disputes and penalties.
-A well-drafted agreement also helps avoid the Salaried Member Rules by ensuring that at least one of the three conditions is not met.
+Your partnership agreement should set out profit-sharing ratios, capital contributions and the treatment of retained profit clearly.
+An ambiguous agreement invites HMRC to challenge the profit allocation, with disputes and penalties following.
+A well-drafted agreement is also the first line of defence against the salaried member rules, because it can be structured so that at least one of the three conditions is reliably not met.

-If you are a COFA (Compliance Officer for Finance and Administration), you should also ensure the firm's tax filings align with the partnership agreement.
-The COFA compliance support service can help you review these documents.
+If you are the firm's COFA (Compliance Officer for Finance and Administration), make sure the tax filings line up with the agreement and the accounts.
+Our COFA compliance support service can help you keep those documents aligned.

 Common Mistakes Solicitors Make with LLP Taxation

-- Assuming drawings equal taxable profit.
-This is the most frequent error.
-Always check your allocated profit share, not your bank balance.
+• Assuming drawings equal taxable profit.
+The most frequent error.
+Always work from your allocated profit share, not your bank balance.

-- Ignoring the Salaried Member Rules.
-Fixed-share partners with no capital and no influence are at risk of PAYE reclassification.
-The firm could face employer NIC arrears and penalties.
+• Ignoring the salaried member rules.
+Fixed-share partners with little capital and no real influence risk PAYE reclassification, leaving the firm exposed to employer NIC arrears and penalties.

-- Failing to claim loan interest relief.
-If you borrowed to fund your capital contribution, claim the interest.
-It is a straightforward deduction on your tax return.
+• Failing to claim loan interest relief.
+If you borrowed to fund your buy-in, claim the qualifying loan interest.
+It is a clean deduction under ITA 2007 ss.398 to 412.

-- Not planning for retained profits.
-If the firm retains £50,000 of your profit share for working capital, you still owe tax on that £50,000.
-Have a cash reserve.
+• Not planning for retained profit.
+If the firm retains part of your share for working capital, you are still taxed on it.
+Hold a cash reserve.

-- Overlooking the annual allowance taper.
-High-earning partners can inadvertently exceed the pension annual allowance, triggering a tax charge.
+• Overlooking the annual allowance taper.
+High-earning partners can quietly breach the pension annual allowance and trigger a tax charge.

 Final Thoughts

-If you are an equity partner, fixed-share partner, or considering joining an LLP, review your profit-sharing arrangements and capital position.
-A legal-sector-specialist accountant can help you model your tax position and avoid surprises.
-Contact us for a free firm health check tailored to your practice.
+If you are an equity partner, a fixed-share partner, or considering joining an LLP, it is worth modelling your profit share, your NIC and your capital position together rather than in isolation.
+A legal-sector accountant can help you do that and avoid the surprises.
+To start, request a free firm health check tailored to your practice.